Teichlab/TissueTag/README.md

 ```
 pip install tissue-tag
 ```
+## Note
+At the moment, we are experiencing compatibility issues with `Panel`, which we expect to be resolved soon.
+In the meantime, we recommend using version `panel==1.3.8`.

 ## How to use
 We supply some examples of usage for TissueTag annotations:
 1) visium spatial transcriptomics -